This is a static copy of In the Rose Garden, which existed as the center of the western Utena fandom for years. Enjoy. :)

 Yasha wrote:

-people who think, discuss, and handle controversial topics in a mature manner, accepting people who seem more than willing to be honest and genuine in the things they talk about-- that I can't wait to check the forum whenever I get the chance. etc-love Thanks, guys. etc-love
+people who think, discuss, and handle controversial topics in a mature manner, accepting people who seem more than willing to be honest and genuine in the things they talk about-- that I can't wait to check the forum whenever I get the chance.
+Thanks, guys.

 That's right - we rock.
 We so rock the casbah.